Volunteer in Ghana

 Embrace and experience a new culture by volunteering in Ghana

-- Trusted by thousands of volunteers since 2006
+- IFRE has been trusted by thousands of volunteers since 2006

-- Most affordable volunteer projects, starting at $135
+- Most affordable volunteering in Ghana programs; starting as low as $135

 Volunteer Work Projects and Locations